fjglira/mcp_sail_operator/README.md

    ```

    **Important Notes:**
+   - Replace `/path/to/your/mcp-sail-operator/` with the actual path to your project directory
    - Use the absolute path to your compiled `mcp-sail-operator` binary
    - Ensure the binary is built with `make build` before configuring
    - Claude Code will restart the MCP server automatically when needed